glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

     value = nil
 ```

 First we set value of the fact to nil.
-We need to initialise the variable here otherwise, when we set it later inside the codeblock, it's value will be lost due to [variable scoping](https://blog.codeship.com/a-deep-dive-into-ruby-scopes/)
+We need to initialise the variable here otherwise, when we set it later inside the codeblock, its value will be lost due to [variable scoping](https://blog.codeship.com/a-deep-dive-into-ruby-scopes/)

 Next we open the registry key `SOFTWARE\Microsoft\Windows NT\CurrentVersion`.
 Not that unlike the batch file, it doesn't have the `HKLM` at the beginning.
 This is because we're using the `HKEY_LOCAL_MACHINE` class, so adding that to the name is redundant.
 By default the registry key is opened as Read Only and for 64bit access.

-Next, once we have an open registry key, we set the registry value as a hash, thus `regkey[EditionID']`.
+Next, once we have an open registry key, we get the registry value as a key in the `regkey` object, thus `regkey[EditionID']`.

 Lastly we output the value for facter.
 Ruby uses the output from the last line so we don't need an explicit `return` statement like you would in langauges like C#.